Away With The Steiners

 Hiking in Opua

-This area of Northland is surrounded by pristine bush and stunning coastal walkways.
+Though this area of Northland is surrounded by pristine bush and has some seriously stunning coastal walkways.

 There are walking trails of all levels and lengths to suit, but two of our favourites are in Opua.